zLi90/rich3d/README.md

  - cmake (version 3.10 and above)
  - Kokkos (version 3.0)

- NOTE: If using Kokkos 4.0, the user needs to replace `Kokkos::InitArguments` in `driver.cpp` by the new conventions.
+ NOTE: If using Kokkos 4.0, the user needs to replace `Kokkos::InitArguments` in `rich3d.cpp` by the new conventions for initializing Kokkos.

 # Build and Execute